High Blood Pressure (HBP) or hypertension is also known as ‘the silent killer’.

 Magnesium for High Blood Pressure

 Studies have demonstrated that magnesium participates in the regulation of vascular tone, endothelial function, vascular inflammation, and glucose and lipid metabolism (1).
-Magnesium acts as a natural calcium blocker in the cells, improving dysfunction of the inner lining of blood vessels in hypertensive and diabetic patients (2).
+As a key mineral for blood pressure, magnesium acts as a natural calcium blocker in the cells, improving dysfunction of the inner lining of blood vessels in hypertensive and diabetic patients (2).
 Magnesium also acts as a natural diuretic, ridding the body of excess water and sodium that can cause high blood pressure.

-In the U.S., application of the DASH (Dietary Approaches to Stop Hypertension) Diet was shown to lower blood pressure in patients with stage 1 hypertension and high-normal blood pressure.
-The DASH diet, which emphasizes the consumption of fruits, vegetables, high fiber, and low-fat dairy products, also includes large amounts of magnesium, potassium, calcium, dietary fiber, and protein.
+In the U.S., application of the DASH (Dietary Approaches to Stop Hypertension) diet was shown to lower blood pressure in patients with stage 1 hypertension and high-normal blood pressure.
+The DASH diet, which emphasizes the consumption of fruits, vegetables, high fibre, and low-fat dairy products, also includes large amounts of magnesium, potassium, calcium, dietary fibre, and protein.
 In a study conducted by the DASH research group, it was shown that the combination of a low sodium intake and the proposed diet had greater effects on lowering blood pressure than either intervention alone (4).

 Exercise is also an excellent way to reduce blood pressure levels.
 It is recommended to include routines of yoga or meditation in your daily life to lower stress levels that contribute to hypertension.
 Through diet, adequate magnesium intake and physical activity, hypertension can be prevented.

-2. Complementary vascular-protective actions of magnesium and taurine: a rationale for magnesium taurate.
+- Complementary vascular-protective actions of magnesium and taurine: a rationale for magnesium taurate.
 McCarty, M.F.
 2, Med Hypotheses, Vol. 46, pp. 89-100.
+[PubMed]

-3. The Role of Magnesium in Hypertension and Cardiovascular Disease.
+- The Role of Magnesium in Hypertension and Cardiovascular Disease.
 Houston, Mark.
 11, The Journal of Clinical Hypertension, Vol. 13.
+[PubMed]

-4. EFFECTS ON BLOOD PRESSURE OF REDUCED DIETARY SODIUM AND THE.
+- EFFECTS ON BLOOD PRESSURE OF REDUCED DIETARY SODIUM AND THE.
 The DASH–SODIUM Collaborative Research Group.
 1, 2001, The New England Journal of Medicine, Vol. 344.
+[PubMed]